fluid-lab/MyL3-External-Data/README.md

         * Goto credentials, now select web client for this project.
           Under Restriction > Authorized JavaScript origins

-        * Add links to localhost urls where you'll run you project locally(This allows that url to access your web    client which you've set up for OAuth) e.g. http://localhost:3000 and https://developers.google.com and      so on as many as you want to give permission to.
+        * Add links to localhost urls where you'll run you project locally (Only specified URLs will be able to access Fitness API through you API credentials) e.g. http://localhost:3000 and https://developers.google.com .
+You can add more than one websites urls.

+        * More about fitness API is explained in [Google Fit API documentation](https://developers.google.com/fit/rest/)

 * Clone repo and open project folder in terminal

     ``` git clone https://github.com/jeevan-jp/MyL3-External-Data.git ```

-* If you have all API keys
+* Once you have all API keys, client id ready, you have to create a new file name apiKeys.js in modules folder.
+Copy contents from apiKeysTemplate.js into newly created file. add all the keys corresponding to the names.
+Following variables are there-

+    * openweathermapKey: Key from Open weather map API.
+    * googleMapKey: Goolgle Map API key form Google Cloud Platfrom
+    * OAuthKey: OAuth 2.0 web client secret.
+    * clientId: OAuth 2.0 web client ID.
+    * airVisualKey: Key for Air Visual API.

 * A local webserver is needed (for error free viewing), http-server is a good option.
 Install http-server globally using the following command: